Adron/adron.github.io/_working/contents/articles/data-diluvium-getting-started/index.md

 ## Kick Off

 First things first, I need the projects themselves.
 Here are the steps I took to get some basic parts building together for the two projects.
-The first step was simply to create two directories for each of these projects, one I named *deluge* and one *deluge-cli*.
+The first step was simply to create two directories for each of these projects, one I named *Data
+Diluvium* and one *Colligere*.
 Inside both of those directories I put together a basic structure for each of these folders.

 ### Basic Project Files